Brother MFC-J4335DW Printer Review

 • Small input tray.

-Small/Home Office
+Small Office

-The Brother MFC-J4335DW is great for small or home offices.
+The Brother MFC-J4335DW is beru good for small offices.
 It has excellent page yields, warms up in no time to get single pages out, and prints quickly, pushing up to 17 black or 15 color pages per minute.
 Print quality is also excellent, as documents look crisp, clear, and detailed.
 It also features a decent range of wireless and wired connectivity options, making it convenient to use regardless of your office setup.
 As for the scanning, though there's an ADF that can process up to 20 pages per minute, it lacks some nice-to-have features like automatic single-pass duplex scanning for processing double-sided documents.

 Pros